Bite Me (album): Promotion

 The lead single, "Leave Me Alone", was released on May 21, 2025, alongside its music video.
 In response to the song's release, Them warned for a "(Reneé) Rapp summer".
 The New York Times listed the song at number two on their list of "8 Rising Pop Girls You Should Hear Now".
 She performed the song at the American Music Awards of 2025 on May 26.
 Rapp performed at Capital's Summertime Ball on June 15, 2025, at Wembley Stadium.

 Rapp performed on Today as part of their Citi Concert Series on June 27, 2025.
 The same day, "Mad" was released as the album's second single, alongside its music video, which featured actress Alexandra Shipp as Rapp's love interest.
 Uproxx described the video as hedonistic.
 "Why Is She Still Here?" was released as the album's third single on July 18, 2025.
 A visualizer was released simultaneously alongside the song's release.
 A 7-inch vinyl for "I Think I Like You Better When You're Gone" will ship in January 2026, featuring an exclusive a cappella rendition of the song.

 In the lead-up to the album's release, Complex Networks opened a pop-up shop in New York City, United States.
 The event, which took place from July 31 to August 1, 2025, featured merchandise in relation to Bite Me, as well as pop-up exclusive content including a special-edition color vinyl and G.A.S. trading cards.
 On July 31, Rapp performed "Shy" on The Late Show with Stephen Colbert.
-In support of the album's release, Rapp will embark on the Bite Me Tour, from September 2025 to March 2026.
-Absolutely, Ravyn Lenae and Syd will serve as supporting acts.
+In support of the album's release, Rapp embarked on the Bite Me Tour, from September 2025 to March 2026.
+Absolutely, Ravyn Lenae and Syd served as supporting acts.